klimantje/de_zoomcamp_2025_project/README.md

 ![architecture](./assets/images/architecture.drawio.png)

+- a [python script](ingest.py) is used to ingest data from S3 and an XML feed to GCS.
+An optional date can be given to limit the files loaded.
+- [dbt](/bike_rentals/) is used to transform the data in bigquery
+- [looker studio](https://lookerstudio.google.com/reporting/fd3e4b28-a73f-4fdf-b12e-177f75b2c0f7) is used for the dashboard

 ### Terraform

-We used terraform as IAC to set up the
+We used [terraform](main.tf) as IAC to set up the

 - GCS bucket
 - Bigquery dataset